RobertAhlin/Robert-Ahlin-CV/README.md

 The page is available in both Swedish and English.

 Latest updates:
+- Changed profile picture.
-- Fixed contact forms
+- Fixed contact forms.
 - Fixed social media icons in footer.
-- Uploaded new CV
+- Uploaded new CV.
-- Added option to select Swedish (SV) or English (EN) langage
+- Added option to select Swedish (SV) or English (EN) langage.

 Future development and fix:
 - Uplaod updated CV as pdf.